 Although it’s not always an easy feat, turning an unhappy customer into a happy one certainly helps to differentiate you from the competition.
 It can also help improve your reputation, earning you the chance of repeat and even referral business in your community.
-Here’s a few things to keep in mind as you take on the role of client services in your business.
+Here are a few things to keep in mind when dealing with difficult customers.

 Unhappy customers are bad for business, sure…

 A happy customer is likely to tell a friend about a positive experience, but an unhappy one is likely to tell three times as many.
 Using social media and other platforms, it’s incredibly easy for empowered customers to make their dissatisfaction publicly known, lay complaints and generally persuade other potential customers to change their minds about approaching you for business.